-The current yield is the annual income from a financial instrument or an investment, usually bonds, based on its current price, instead of the face value.
+The current yield is the annual income from a financial instrument or an investment, usually bonds, based on its current price instead of the face value.
 We may also call it a running yield.
 We can calculate it by dividing the annual coupon payment from a bond (or any other financial instrument) by its current price.

-A point to note is that many consider running yield as a better measure of a return from bond than the nominal one or the coupon rate.
-However, this measure is not complete as it does not factor the time value of money.
+A point to note is that many consider running yield as a better measure of a return from a bond than the nominal one or the coupon rate.
+However, this measure is not complete as it does not factor in the time value of money.

 Current Yield – Why it Matters?

 A point to note is that the coupon rate for the bond remains the same throughout the term.
 But, the investors’ expectations keep changing with the variation in interest rates and inflation in the economy.

 Thus, the running yield represents the return at which level investors want to hold that specific bond.
 We can say that investors will send the prices of the bond up or down until the running return on the bond equals other securities with a similar risk profile.

 Therefore, the running return better reflects the return of the specific bond in comparison to other similar available options.
 To the investors, such a measure helps select the bonds that generate higher returns, especially in the short run.
 It also supports an investor in making a better decision when facing a choice between two bonds with the same risk and maturity.

 Many consider running yield as a fundamentally correct measure.
 It is because the return continues to change based on the investors’ expectations about the inflation and overall interest rate scenario.

 The formula for the current yield is – Annual Coupon Payment / Current Bond Price